scriptPilot/google-calendar-correction/README.md

 # Google Calendar Correction

-> Google Calendar Event Correction with Google Apps Script.

-## Purpose

-Apply corrections to Google Calendar events on any update to enforce golen rules.
+Apply corrections to Google Calendar events on any update to enforce golden rules.
+Made with Google Apps Script.

 ## Installation